One Happy Family

-How looking for the positives helps this Louisiana shop owner provide customers quality service and repairs.
+How looking for positives helps Louisiana shop owner provide customers quality service & repairs.

 Elissa Larremore, owner of CBS 1 Collision’s three shops in Shreveport and Bossier City, La., has a simple philosophy for business success.
 Well, executing the philosophy is not that simple.
 In fact, it takes a special outlook on work life to make it happen.

 “I do not give up,” Larremore says.
 “Persistence.
 I will find a way, whether I have to climb the mountain or move it.
 And I want my team to do the same.”

 Her persistence pays off because, as anyone knows who owns auto repair shops in today’s rapidly evolving environment, the business requires dealing with some enormous challenges, including the cost of new technology, new equipment and new training, as well as a climate that’s these days offering stagnant revenue growth.
 And then there’s the issue of managing multiple shops.

 Larremore, who was sworn in as a General Director to the board of directors at ASA’s recent Annual Business Meeting in Orlando, Fla., notes that though each of her shops has its own personality, she still uses a standardized system to keep up with the people, the invoicing and the training.
 “I use CCC One management system,” she says.
 “I can track a lot of information from my laptop, but I need to stay engaged with my staff at each location, too.
 But I like the challenge of figuring it all out.

 “Some people think owning your own collision repair business is glamorous or easy.
 It’s not, but we have fun.
 Most days.”

 Larremore likes a happy shop.
 And though she admits some days aren’t as happy as others, she, like Scarlett in “Gone with the Wind,” takes the attitude that “tomorrow is another day.”
 In fact, her employees often call Larremore The Cheerleader because she’s always looking for the positives in people.